Linux Users, Groups and Permissions

 sudo useradd <username>

+Method 3: By directly modifying /etc/passwd file.
 Not a recommended way but one can create a Linux user by directly modifying /etc/passwd file and making an entry for new user.
 In such cases you need to create the group, home directory etc. individually for that user.

-Grant sudo Permisson to a Linux User
+Grant sudo Permisson to a Linux User:

 1